Human enhancement: Effects on identity

 Human enhancement technologies can impact human identity by affecting one's self-conception.
 The argument does not necessarily come from the idea of improving the individual but rather changing who they are and becoming someone new.
 Altering an individual identity affects their personal story, development and mental capabilities.
-The basis of this argument comes from two main points : the charge of inauthenticity and the charge of violating an individual's core characteristics.
-Gene therapy has the ability to alter one mental capacity and through this argument, has the ability to affect their narrative identity.
+The basis of this argument comes from two main points: the charge of inauthenticity and the charge of violating an individual's core characteristics.
+Gene therapy has the ability to alter one's mental capacity, and through this argument, has the ability to affect their narrative identity.
 An individual's core characteristics may include internal psychological style, personality, general intelligence, necessity to sleep, normal aging, gender and being Homo sapiens.
-Technologies threaten to alter the self fundamentally to the point where the result is a different person.
+Technologies threaten to alter the self fundamentally to the point where the result is, essentially, a different person entirely.
 For example, extreme changes in personality may affect the individual's relationships because others can no longer relate to the new person.

 The capability approach focuses on a normative framework that can be applied to how human enhancement technologies affects human capabilities.
 The ethics of this does not necessarily focus on the make up of the individual but rather what it allows individuals to do in today's society.
 This approach was first termed by Amartya Sen, where he mainly focused on the objectives of the approach rather than the aim for those objectives which entail resources, technological processes, and economic arrangement.
 The central human capabilities include life, bodily health, bodily integrity, sense, emotions, practical reason, affiliation, other species, play, and control over one's environment.
 This normative framework recognizes that human capabilities are always changing and technology has already played a part in this.